top of page

 • Youtube

-The Segmento Tarantella Festival is proudly supported by the Diversity and Disability (DnD) program, part of the Migrant Resource Centre North Wes, making sure the festival is fully accessible to people with disability and the wider community.
-Accessibility is key to participation, inclusion, sharing and personal development.
+The Segmento Tarantella Festival proudly supports the Diversity and Disability (DnD) progam, part of the Migrant Resource Centre North Wes, and work together to ensure the festival is fully accessible to people with disability and the wider community.

 logo.png